johnsonjh/pcdos-crc/README.md

 * systems with byte sizes other than 8 bits (*e.g.*, DEC PDP‑10, H6000,
   Unisys), and
-* systems using non‑ASCII character sets (*e.g.*, IBM mainframes, Unisys MCP), or even non-EBCDIC character sets.
+* systems using non‑ASCII character sets (*e.g.*, IBM mainframes, Unisys MCP), or
+* even systems using non-EBCDIC character sets.

 The only current requirements are: